-b.
-Physical Intervention (PROACT-SCIPr-UK®) Risk Assessments Techniques and methods for restraining pupils using restrictive interventions are all risk assessed by Loddon, who accredit our PROACT-SCIPr-UK® training.
-These can be found in the 'audit-based interventions' booklet.
+• Physical Interventions (PROACT-SCIPr-UK®) Risk Assessments Techniques and methods of physical interventions containing restrictive components or for restraining pupils using restrictive interventions are all risk assessed by Loddon, who accredit our PROACT-SCIPr-UK® training.
+These can be found in the 'audit-based interventions' booklet which is kept by the behaviour team.
 Additionally, the behaviour team will assess that each restrictive intervention is safe, suitable and appropriate for use with the named pupil taking into account any medical or cultural needs they may have.
 All techniques will also be agreed in partnership with the pupil's Parent/Carer.
 In the event of disputes over, or concerns about, techniques and methods being considered, the Head Teacher or Behaviour Support Practitioner would liaise with the educational psychologist, clinical psychologist or the LEA.